AR Products are patented, tested and proven for long-term performance.

 The Albert S Richardson Engineering Scholarship is a one-year, $5000 award to one graduating high school senior from the greater Canton Ohio area who has been accepted into an accredited undergraduate engineering program.
 The award is renewable up to 3 more years for a total of $20,000.
 The award is based on potential for leadership and making a contribution to the field of engineering.
 The Scholarship intends to help one student each year from the greater Canton, OH area pursue higher education in the field of engineering science.

-$5000 Engineering Scholarship Awarded to Perry High School Graduate!
+$5,000 Engineering Scholarship Awarded to McKinley High School Graduate!

-Jack Darnell to pursue engineering degree at University of Akron.
+Kelsie Cunningham to pursue engineering degree at The Ohio State.

-AR Products of Lexington, Massachusetts today awards the 2021 Albert S Richardson Engineering Scholarship to Jack Darnell of Massillon, OH.
-A graduate of Perry High School, Jack will be studying chemical engineering at the University of Akron.
-Darnell is the second student to receive this Engineering Scholarship, which can be renewed up to four years by maintaining a 3.25 GPA in engineering.
-A $5000 sophomore year scholarship is awarded to John Grunder, a North Canton resident and the 2020 awardee currently enrolled at Kent State.
+The 2023 Albert S Richardson Engineering Scholarship has been awarded to Kelsie Cunningham of Canton, OH.
+A graduate of McKinley High School, Kelsie will be studying biomedical engineering at The Ohio State.
+Ms. Cunningham is the fifth student to receive this Engineering Scholarship, a grant which can be renewed an additional three years by maintaining a 3.25 GPA in engineering.
+AR Products sponsors the Engineering Scholarship.